-- Eat Local - If you are responsible for any catered events at the Annual Meeting, don't forget to ask for organic, locally grown produce and if you are ordering meat, fish or poultry request sustainably raised, free-range or "wild" and antibiotic-free foods whenever possible.
-Visit the Eat Well Guide to find sustainable restaurants in Boston.
+- Eat Local - If you are responsible for any catered events at the Annual Meeting, don't forget to ask for organic, locally grown produce, and if you are ordering meat, fish or poultry, request sustainably raised, free-range or "wild" and antibiotic-free foods whenever possible.
+Visit the Eat Well Guide to find sustainable restaurants in New Orleans.

 APHA Environmental Health Programs

-Learn more about APHA's Environmental Public Health Program and strategies to highlight the connection between health communities and healthy people.
+Learn more about APHA's Environmental Public Health Program and strategies to highlight the connection between healthy communities and healthy people.

 APHA Annual Meeting Environmental Initiatives:

-Look below to see what APHA is doing and what some of our partners are doing to respond to environmental concerns.
+See what APHA and some of our partners are doing to respond to environmental concerns.

 - Increased focus on digital marketing and email communication to eliminate print quantity of letters, preliminary programs and marketing pieces.

-- Preliminary Program is printed on 30% post-consumer recycled paper & is FSC certified.
+- Highlights Promo is printed on 30 percent post-consumer recycled paper using soy-based inks & is FSC certified.

-- Web based Registration and Housing are offered and encouraged to reduce use of paper (more than 80% of registrant register online--let's see if we can make it 100%!).
+- Web based Registration and Housing are offered and encouraged to reduce use of paper (more than 80 percent of registrant register online -- let's see if we can make it 100 percent!).

-- Program and Abstracts can be accessed online.
-Printed abstract book has been eliminated saving over 8,096,000 pages of paper.
+- Program and abstracts can be accessed online.

 - Final Program is printed on recycled paper using soy-based inks.